 If you are wondering how to breed French bulldogs, you must first be ready to deal with a dog breed affected by a lot of health complications.
 This will translate into health screenings, potential emergencies, artificial insemination, and salty vet bills.

-Breeding French Bulldogs is expensive, this is one of the priciest breed to purchase, maintain, and develop.
+Breeding French Bulldogs is expensive, this is one of the priciest breeds to purchase, maintain, and develop.
 However, the money put into the breeding program should be recouped with the sale of the puppies you have produced.
 Make sure you work hard building a reputation online and offline.
 Attend dog shows, network with fellow breeders and judges, join online forums and Facebook Groups, and continuously learn as much as possible.

 French bulldog breeding is really an Art because there are so many factors going into a successful Frenchie breeding program: genetics, heredity, pedigrees, health, feedback loop, morphology, training, while also working hard advertising and promoting your own kennel name.
 Be ready for endless days of hard work, but yes, it is indeed fulfilling!